 Dear Prof Philip F. Stahel, MD, FACS

-We are pleased to submit a revised version of our manuscript, “Contributing factors of preventable "never events" in the operating room: a machine learning analysis" (Manuscript ID: 51ec1e3b-ae53-42e3-a59f-ce68d7a8e9e4) incorporating the reviewer’s constructive comments.
+We are pleased to submit a revised version of our manuscript, “Contributing factors of preventable "never events" in the operating room: a machine learning analysis" (Manuscript ID: 51ec1e3b-ae53-42e3-a59f-ce68d7a8e9e4), incorporating the reviewer’s constructive comments.

 We have carefully considered each comment and added new content to the manuscript accordingly, with all additions highlighted in yellow.
 Additional minor edits made to improve clarity have been noted using highlights.
 The attached document details our responses.

 We trust that the revised manuscript is more focused and will be of more value to readers.
 Moreover, we believe that the findings of this study are important and have the potential to add value to the body of literature published in this domain.